 Some of my clients report that if they prep for their colonic they have better results.
 You may choose to prep for your colonic.
 The better you prep, the better the colonic..don’t panic if you can’t do it all.

 Many people who have colonics find that the following prep is helpful: 2 days prior to your appt eat less meat and dairy and eat more fruits and vegetables.
 Also, do you best to drink at least 3-4 liters of water within those 2 days and the day of.

 The night before your colonic appt, you may choose to take a natural laxative.
 There are many natural laxatives at your local health food store to choose from.
-A cup of warm prune juice also works well.
+People report that a cup of warm prune juice also works well.
 I personally take Cleansemore by Renew Life before I have colonics.
 It doesn’t have the harsh stimulants like Senna or Cascara Sagrada in it and so this is why I choose it.
-Also, please make sure you if you decide to take Cleansemore that you don’t have any contraindications, such as Chrons, IBS, etc. If you have any contraindications, please call me so we can talk about your prep.
+Also, please make sure you if you decide to take Cleansemore that you talk to your doctor first and read the contraindications as well.
+If you have any contraindications, please call me so we can talk about your prep.

 People report that if they don’t eat or drink anything 2 hours before their appt, they get better results.

 1. What is the difference between a colonic, colon hydrotherapy, and colonic irrigation?

 All of these terms describe the cleansing of the colon.
 We use the terms interchangeably but most often say “colonics.”
 To learn more, please read on!